 Food Safety and Standards Authority of India (FSSAI)

-The Food Safety and Standards Authority of India (FSSAI) serves as the primary regulatory body responsible for enforcing food safety and standards throughout India.
-It plays a crucial role in maintaining the safety and quality of food products, including those within the dairy industry.
+The Food Safety and Standards Authority of India (FSSAI) serves as the primary regulatory body in India for enforcing food safety and standards.
+It plays a crucial role in ensuring the quality and safety of food products, with significant implications for the dairy industry.

 Important Events

-FSSAI has implemented significant regulations targeting the dairy industry.
-A notable measure is the requirement for products resembling cheese to be clearly labeled as cheese analogues.
-This initiative aims to prevent the misrepresentation of such products as authentic paneer, addressing violations of food safety standards and potential health risks.
-Findings revealed that 83% of paneer samples failed safety tests, prompting the Noida Food Safety Department to seize and destroy 550 kg of adulterated paneer, highlighting the prevalence of adulteration issues in the market.
+FSSAI has introduced critical regulations targeting the dairy industry to enhance product integrity and consumer safety.
+One of the key measures includes mandating that products resembling cheese must be clearly labeled as cheese analogues.
+This initiative aims to prevent the misrepresentation of such products as authentic paneer.
+Following findings that 83% of paneer samples failed safety tests, the Noida Food Safety Department seized and destroyed 550 kg of adulterated paneer.
+This underscores the pressing issue of adulteration in the dairy sector.

 Company Plans

 FSSAI is dedicated to enforcing stringent regulations to ensure consumer safety and uphold the integrity of food products in the market.
-As part of its ongoing efforts, the authority is actively updating guidelines and standards to address emerging food safety challenges.
-It has launched a nationwide campaign to combat dairy fraud, deploying 'Food Safety on Wheels'—mobile testing laboratories—across various markets in India.
+It is actively updating guidelines and standards to address emerging food safety challenges.
+A nationwide campaign against dairy fraud has been launched, deploying 'Food Safety on Wheels'—mobile testing laboratories—across various markets in India.
 These units conduct rapid tests and promote the use of rapid testing kits.

-Additionally, FSSAI has instructed state food safety commissioners to take strict legal action against violators, aligning the campaign with concerns about the impact of dairy adulteration on public health and India's international trade reputation.
-The authority mandated that independent milk producers and vendors must register, requiring them to obtain registration or a food business license before operating.
-This initiative is part of a broader effort to address food safety compliance issues and enhance traceability in India's milk supply chain.
+The authority has instructed state food safety commissioners to take strict legal action against violators, aligning the campaign with concerns about the impact of dairy adulteration on public health and India's international trade reputation.
+FSSAI mandates that independent milk producers and vendors must register, requiring them to obtain a registration or a food business license before operating.
+This initiative aims to enhance traceability in India's milk supply chain.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.